You can contact the Mortgage Arrears Information Helpline on 0761 07 4050

 If you are living in your landlord's home or renting from a local authority or a social housing organisation (such as housing association accommodation or student accommodation let by a recognised educational institution) you are not covered by this legislation.

-See our document on Sharing accommodation with your landlord for more information on tenants living in their landlord's homes and see Applying for local authority housing for more information on the rights of local authority tenants.
+See our document on the Rent a Room Scheme for more information on tenants living in their landlord's homes and see Notice to Quit and Eviction for more information on the rights of local authority tenants.

 Tenancies run in 4-year cycles.
-During the first 6 months of a tenancy, the landlord can ask you to leave without giving a reason but must serve a valid written notice of termination, allowing a minimum 28-day notice period.
+During the first 6 months of a tenancy, the landlord can ask you to leave without giving a reason (unless you have a fixed-term tenancy) but must serve a valid written notice of termination, allowing a minimum 28-day notice period.

 For a tenancy that has lasted between 6 months and 4 years – known as a Part 4 tenancy – the landlord can end it only in the following circumstances: